 Common Errors and Solutions

-| Symptom | Likely Cause | Solution |
+| Symptom | Probable Cause | Solution |

 |---|---|---|

-| "Search not available" | Solr connection misconfigured | Check site configuration, initialise connection |
+| "Search unavailable" | Solr connection misconfigured | Check site configuration, initialise connection |

-| No results | Site hash mismatch | Check siteHashStrategy, reindex |
+| No results | Site hash mismatch | Check siteHashStrategy, re-index |

-| Empty Index Queue | TypoScript not loaded | Include static templates on root page |
+| Empty Index Queue | TypoScript not loaded | Include static templates on the root page |

-| Queue items are not indexed | Scheduler task missing | Create "Index Queue Worker" task |
+| Queue items are not being indexed | Scheduler task missing | Create "Index Queue Worker" task |

 | Facets not visible | faceting = 0 or empty field | Enable faceting, check field values |

-| Docker: Permission denied | Volume ownership incorrect | UID 8983 must own /var/solr |
+| Docker: Permission denied | Incorrect volume ownership | UID 8983 must own /var/solr |

-| Jar loading error (Solr 9.8+) | CVE-2025-24814 migration required | Move typo3lib/ to server root or use Docker 13.0.1+ |
+| Jar loading error (Solr ≤ 9.7) | CVE-2025-24814 affects Solr up to 9.7 | Upgrade to Solr 9.8+; alternatively move typo3lib/ to the server root or use Docker 13.0.1+ |

-Activating Logging
+Enabling Logging

 And configure the log file in config/system/additional.php: